Trump announces launch of media company, social media site

 Trump has spoken about launching his own social media site ever since he was barred from Twitter and Facebook.
 An earlier effort to launch a blog on his existing website was abandoned after the page drew dismal views.

-In addition to the Truth Social app, which is expected to soft-launch next month with a nationwide rollout early next year, the company says it is planning a video-on-demand service dubbed TMTG+ that will feature entertainment programming, news and podcasts.
+In addition to the app, which is expected to soft-launch next month, with a nationwide rollout early next year, the company says it is planning a video-on-demand service that will feature entertainment programming, news and podcasts.

-Truth Social’s terms of service, meanwhile, bar users from annoying any of the site’s employees and from statements that “disparage, tarnish, or otherwise harm, in our opinion, us and/or the Site.”
-However, it was not immediately clear who the “us” in that statement refers to.

-In a release, the new venture announced it had been created through a merger with Digital World Acquisition Corp., and said it seeks to become a publicly listed company.

 Latest News